-Generally, the income to the Part D account includes the beneficiary premiums described above and transfers from the general fund of the Treasury to cover each year's incurred benefit costs and other expenditures.
-The language that has generally been included in the Part D appropriation provides, without further Congressional action, resources for benefit payments under the Part D drug benefit program on an as-needed basis.
-The transfers from the Treasury reflect the direct premium subsidy, amounts of reinsurance payments, RDS amounts, low-income subsidies, net risk-sharing payments, administrative expenses, and advanced discount payments.
-This income requirement is reduced by the anticipated State transfers for the full-benefit dually eligible beneficiaries who used to be covered under Medicaid.
+Generally, the income to the Part D account includes the beneficiary premiums described previously and transfers from the general fund of the Treasury to cover each year's incurred benefit costs and other expenditures.
+The language that has been included in the Part D appropriation provides, without further Congressional action, resources for benefit payments under the Part D drug benefit program on an as-needed basis.
+The transfers from the Treasury reflect the direct premium subsidy payments, amounts of reinsurance payments, RDS amounts, low-income subsidies, net risk-sharing payments, administrative expenses, and advanced discount payments.
+This income requirement is reduced by the State transfers for the fullbenefit dually eligible beneficiaries who were covered under Medicaid prior to the implementation of Part D.